MeasureAuthoringTool/health-data-standards/resources/qdm_hqmf_r2.1_patterns/Occurrences.md

 ## General Approach
 * Use one data criteria as the "target" that all specific occurrences of it point to
+    * The "target" is never directly referenced from measure logic-- it is only referenced from specific occurrences
-* Specific occurrences are represented like normal data criteria, but they have an `outboundRelationship` to the "target" data criteria
+* Specific occurrences are represented as separate data criteria of the same type as the "target"
-* The `outboundRelationship` should use the `OCCR` typeCode
+    * _With_ an `id` and any other restrictions applied to the specific occurrence
+    * _Without_ `templateId`, `code`, `title`, or `statusCode` (these are inherited from the "target")
+* Specific occurrences point to the "target" with an `outboundRelationship` of typeCode `OCCR`
+    * NOTE: `OCCR` is currently under review for applicability.
+It is subject to change.

 ## Example Using OutboundRelationship and OCCR